Hurricane Irma: Georgia should expect tropical storm conditions | Atlanta: News, Weather and Traffic

 “Staying there is suicide,” Cooper said at the shelter at Ware County High School in Waycross Saturday.
 “This storm here’s devastating.
 It might change.
 Only God can say, but why would you chance it?”

-In a twist of fortunes for which hurricanes are famous, Irma veered off a course that had it aiming directly for Georgia’s coast and began a slow turn westward.
-The state reversed the eastbound lanes of I-16 (from Macon to Savannah) Saturday morning, only to un-reverse them Saturday afternoon.
-The entire road was a westbound freeway, but few people were using the extra lanes.
+Irma is expected to arrive in metro Atlanta Monday afternoon, with 3 to 7 inches of rain and winds gusting up to 60 mph, Channel 2 Action News meteorologists say.
+High winds tear into the pines and oaks in our City of Trees, bringing down power lines as the branches fall.

+Atlanta is accustomed to seeing downed trees during a hard thunderstorm, but this will not be that.

-The storm’s track, as of Saturday night, will take it straight into South Georgia and southwest of metro Atlanta, Channel 2 Action News meteorologist Katie Walls said.
+The storm’s track, as of early Sunday, will take it into South Georgia and then southwest of metro Atlanta, Channel 2 Action News meteorologist Katie Walls said.
 Irma will be weakening all the while but will still be strong enough to do some damage in Atlanta.

+The storm was centered about 70 miles southeast of Key West at 2 a.m.
+Sunday, with minimum sustained winds of 130 mph, a Category 4 storm.

-In much of South Florida, there was no more time to evacuate or even to collect supplies.
-Walls said heavy squalls with embedded tornadoes had begun to strike across the southern end of the peninsula by 8 p.m.
+Walls said heavy squalls with embedded tornadoes had already begun to strike across the southern end of the peninsula by 8 p.m.
+As of 2:10 a.m., nearly 243,000 Florida Power & Light customers had lost power, the Palm Beach Post reported.

 Savannah Irma